nicholas-johnson/content_driven/README.md

-# Sodium
+# Stripes DSL

 A super clean DLS for defining blogs and websites, no database required.
-Works with any Ruby framework but plays especially nicely with Sinatra.
+Works with any Ruby framework but plays especially nicely with Sinatra and the Stripes framework.

 Define your site using calls like blog_post :post_title.
 Write your content in HAML, Markdown, ERB, whatever suits you.
 Place it in your views directory and you're ready to roll!